LifeContext/lifecontext/readme.md

 ```

 #### 2️⃣ Create conda environment (only needed for first run)
-📦 In the `backend` directory, create the environment based on `environment.yml`:
+📦 In conda environment in the `backend` directory, create the environment based on `environment.yml`:
 ```bash
 conda env create -f environment.yml
 ```